RadioAstronomySoftwareGroup/pyuvsim/docs/comparison.rst

 1. Limited support for user-defined primary beam models.
 2. Lacks full-sky coverage.
 3. Point sources are gridded to pixel locations, losing precision.
-4. Does not handle source polarization correctly.

-The loss of precision introduced by gridding point sources can introduce point source subtraction errors [CTROTT2012]_.
+This pixel-scale imprecision can introduce point source subtraction errors that are significant to 21cm cosmology experiments [CTROTT2012]_.
+4. Full direction-dependent Jones matrices are supported, but simulating with them requires that the beam times sky model calculation be carried out in separate softwa [JAGANNATHAN17]_.

 ..
 [CTROTT2012]
    Trott, Cathryn M., Randall B. Wayth, and Steven J. Tingay.
 "The impact of point-source subtraction residuals on 21 cm epoch of reionization estimation."
 The Astrophysical Journal 757.1 (2012): 101.

+..
+[JAGANNATHAN17]
+   Jagannathan, P., et al. "Direction-dependent Corrections in Polarimetric Radio Imaging.
+I. Characterizing the Effects of the Primary Beam on Full-Stokes Imaging."
+The Astronomical Journal 154.2 (2017): 56.